-Samsung Galaxy S III Premium Suite upgrade shown off on videoAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S III Premium Suite upgrade shown off on videoAlex Wagner - Editorial Director of News and Content

 Earlier this week, the international Samsung Galaxy S III began receiving an Android update that brought with it Multi-Window, a feature first found on the Galaxy Note II that allows users to run two apps on-screen at the same time.
 Samsung has now revealed that that feature is part of the Galaxy S III's Premium Suite upgrade, which includes several other goodies that S III owners can look forward to.
 For example, Page Buddy will allow the handset to predict what the user would like to do after performing a certain action, like opening up the music player after headphones are plugged in.